libTriton version 1.0 build 1588

 Returns the kind of endianness as triton::arch::endianness_e.

-Definition: arm32Cpu.cpp:140
+Definition arm32Cpu.cpp:140

 triton::uint8 r14[triton::size::dword]